Annual Physical Exams

 Solv is the simplest and most convenient way to schedule a physical test.
 You may rest easy knowing your physical exam is being handled by a knowledgeable doctor thanks to Solv's database of just the highest-rated providers in your area.
 Visit Solv now to locate an urgent care clinic or a doctor who can offer physical exams near you.

-Montana Physical Exams
+Wyoming Physical Exams

 As part of a doctor's routine checkup, a physical examination is usually performed.
 Learn more about what happens during a physical exam to better prepare for your next medical appointment.

 A physical examination is when a healthcare professional examines and studies your body to see if you have a physical health problem.
 The four components of a physical examination, according to the National Library of Medicine, are inspection, palpation, auscultation, and percussion (NLM).

 During the examination, your doctor looks over your body for any issues, such as skin flaws.
 Palpation is the technique of feeling your body with your fingers or hands, such as when a doctor feels for a tumor or mass, according to the National Library of Medicine.

 Auscultation is a method of listening to sounds, such as your heartbeat, by your doctor.
 Making noises, such as tapping on various body parts, is referred to as percussion.
 This is usually done to determine the size and consistency of your organs, as well as the presence or absence of fluids in specific places, according to the National Library of Medicine.